 After that inning, the two colleges coaches got up to leave.
 They were just really visiting the first guy.
 Once they left, the first guy went back to his tournament listing of players where I could see he had been making some notes.
 He might have looked up at the game for a play or two but didn’t see anything to inspire him to make any more notes.
 After a while, he glanced at his watch, got up, and left.
 I don’t think we were even half-way through the game.

 After the game was over, some of the parents were talking excitedly about the college coaches being at the game and how glad they were that the team was in the tournament.
-They thought it gave them a huge advantage in the college baseball recruiting process.
+They thought it gave them a huge advantage in the college baseball recruiting process and would really help them be recruited to play in college.
 I didn’t bother to tell them that the only thing those coaches could have told them was that their sons weren’t the pitcher they came to see.

 Out of the 20 to 30 kids my son played baseball with starting the summer before his junior year, maybe five actually ended up playing baseball in college.
 These were either players who were so good that the select (travel) coaches knew they could get them into college and add to the bragging rights of the program or their parents had put out some effort to get their kids in contact with college coaches.